Discover Our Journey to a Sustainable Organic Lifestyle

 The rooftop on the second floor was converted into a greenhouse growing vegetables and fruits in media beds using aquaponics and permaculture under Agrivoltaic Solar Panels.

-Neeno Kaur holding corn grown on corn plants in grow bags in the aquaponic greenhouse on the rooftop of their Delhi home
+Golden corn harvest from corn plants in Aquaponic grow bags in the aquaponic greenhouse on the second floor rooftop of their Delhi home

-Cluster of organic green grapes hanging on a grape vine , growing in grow bags in bright sunlight on the rooftop aquaponic and permaculture greenhouse of Aanant Farms around the home of Peter Singh and Neeno Kaur in Delhi
+Cluster of organic green grapes hanging on a grape vine , in grow bags in bright sunlight on the rooftop aquaponic and permaculture greenhouse of Aanant Farms in Delhi

 We continued our journey to be self sufficient in water and manage the waste in our home as a further step to sustainable living.